rrwick/Unicycler-assembly-tests/README.md

 `--good` is equivalent to `--depth 100.0 --platform HS25_150` and will generate 150 bp reads with abundant depth.

 ### Generating synthetic long reads

-The `generate_long_reads` script uses PBSIM to generate long reads.
+`generate_long_reads` uses PBSIM to generate long reads.
 It adds the same functionality for circular sequences and differing depths as the `generate_illumina_reads` script.
-Additionally, it uses a log-normal distribution to choose sequence lengths and a beta distribution to choose sequence identities.
+It uses a log-normal distribution to choose sequence lengths and a beta distribution to choose sequence identities.

 ##### Quality presets